 Here I am, brandishing some guanciale and a pan over my head — it’s my amatrician halo!

-Here then is a very similar version for the purposes of this blog post … good quality spaghetti, tomato sauce (passata), pecorino romano Brunelli, guanciale (pork jowl) and some chilli.
+Here then is a very similar version for the purposes of this blog post … good quality spaghetti, either plum tomatoes or tomato sauce (passata), pecorino romano Brunelli, guanciale (pork jowl) and some chilli.
 The amatriciana, or matriciana as it is fondly called in Rome, is not a fiddly pasta to make.

 The following are some photos taken at the Cacciani Restaurant on the night of the Matriciana Contest.

 I was assigned this handsome sous-chef to help me with the prepping.
 Wooooo oh là là.
 Just as well too because there was an enormous amount of guanciale to be trimmed!
 See what I mean?
 Massimo Pulicato (shy and bashful as you can imagine), the Oste della Buon’Ora together with Paolo Cacciani on the right.
 Maria Luisa Pulicato on the right, with her protégée.
 Arcangelo Dandini with his protégée Benedetta … So envious of Paolo’s pan — just look at the size of it!
 Many chefs make light work … it was a miracle they didn’t bang into one another … Arcangelo keeps his cool …